Sophonisba Angusciola Peale: Personal life

 Sophonisba Angusciola Peale married Coleman Sellers (1781–1834), an engineer and inventor, in 1805.
 They had two daughters and four sons, including George Escol Sellers (1808–1899) and Coleman Sellers II (1827–1907).

 Death

-Sophonisba Angusciola (Peale) Sellers died in Upper Darby, Pennsylvania, on October 26, 1859, at the age of 73.
+Sophonisba Angusciola (Peale) Sellers died in Upper Darby Township, Pennsylvania, on October 26, 1859, at the age of 73.
 She was buried in a family plot in New Jerusalem Burial Ground in Upper Darby, and her remains were later moved to West Laurel Hill Cemetery, Bala Cynwyd, Montgomery County, Pennsylvania, US.